tpmiller85/vinyl-me-please/README.md

 <a name="#overview"></a>

 ## Overview & Goals
-In their own words, Denver-based Vinyl Me, Please. is "a record of the month club.
-The best damn record club out there, in fact."
-They work with artists, labels and production facilities to re-issue old records, as well as release new albums.
+In their own words, Denver-based **Vinyl Me, Please.** is *"a record of the month club.
+The best damn record club out there, in fact."* They work with artists, labels and production facilities to re-issue old records, as well as release new albums.
 Their business model includes both monthly record club subscriptions as well as individual record sales.
-They have a large number of unique releases, and there are three 'release tracks' that users can subscribe to: Essentials, Classiscs, and Rap & Hip-Hop.
+They have a large number of unique releases, and there are three **'release tracks'** that users can subscribe to: **Essentials**, **Classiscs**, and **Rap & Hip-Hop**.

 [![](images/gorillaz_records.jpg)](https://www.vinylmeplease.com)
 [![](images/subscription_tracks.png)](https://www.vinylmeplease.com)

-I had the privilege of working with their production database.
-Going into this project, my goals included the following:
+I had the privilege of working with their **production database**.
+Going into this project, my **goals** included the following:
-* Work with the team at ‘Vinyl Me, Please’ to provide meaningful insights for their business.
+* Work with the team at *Vinyl Me, Please.* to provide meaningful insights for their business.
 * Gain experience wrangling messy, real-world data, including building a data pipeline from a SQL database to Python data analysis and visualization tools that can be adapted to future uses.
 * Gain experience with modeling techniques to provide relevant business insights:
-   * Are there album attributes that might contribute to the popularity of a certain release within the ‘Vinyl Me, Please’ ecosystem?
+   * Are there album attributes that might contribute to the popularity of a certain release within the *Vinyl Me, Please.* ecosystem?
    * What insights into customer behavior can be gained from this data set?

 <a name="#data_pipeline"></a>

 ## Data Pipeline
-The team at Vinyl Me, Please. gave me access to a 13GB PostgreSQL database dump.
-This production/sales database consists of 118 separate tables, which relate to various customer, product and transaction history details.
-In order to work with the database, I restored the DB dump into a PostgreSQL database running in a Docker container on my local system.
-From there, I established a pipeline to Python using psycopg 2.
+The team at *Vinyl Me, Please.* gave me access to a **13GB PostgreSQL database dump**.
+This production/sales database consists of **118 separate tables**, which relate to various customer, product and transaction history details.
+In order to work with the database, I restored the DB dump into a **PostgreSQL database** running in a **Docker container on my local system**.
+From there, I established a pipeline to **Python** using **psycopg 2**.

 Working in both PostgreSQL and Python allowed me to choose which language would most easily be able to handle a given task.
-On the SQL side, I built queries that joined up to five tables, and made use of convenient SQL aggregation functions.
+On the SQL side, I built queries that **joined up to five tables**, and made use of convenient **SQL aggregation functions**.

 <a name="#eda"></a>

 ## General Exploratory Data Analysis (EDA)
-How does one make sense of a production database that consists of 118 tables?
-I found two PostgreSQL utility queries that proved to be invaluable when dealing with such a large database (see src/sql_utility_queries.sql).
+**How does one make sense of a production database that consists of 118 tables?** I found two PostgreSQL utility queries that proved to be invaluable when dealing with such a large database (see src/sql_utility_queries.sql).
 Sample output:

 ```SQL
 -- List all tables sorted by size: